malikolivier/malikolivier.github.io/_posts/2018-07-04-timezones-are-hell.md

 After getting timezone issues, I started wishing that all countries switch to UTC!

-Alas, timezones, like many things, are hear to stay.
+Alas, timezones, like many things, are here to stay.
 Until the 19th century, each city had its own local time calculated from the sun's movements.
 However, interconnections between communities forced the people to agree on a common time, a.k.a a time zone.

-Unfortunately, as will all human aggreements, timezones do not correlate very well with natural phenomena, here, Earth's geometry.
+Unfortunately, as with all human agreements, timezones do not correlate very well with natural phenomena, here, Earth's geometry.
-While both are continent-size contries, the US shares 5 timezones, while China only has _one_ single timezone.
+While both are continent-size countries, the US shares 5 timezones, while China only has _one_ single timezone.
 Then some countries include energy-saving time changes.
-They even move 1 hour in some countries during specific periods (e.g. Morocco during the month of Ramadam).
+They even move 1 hour in some countries during specific periods (e.g. Morocco during the month of Ramadan).
 Or did you know that an island in the Pacific changed _date_ after its leaders decided to move to the other side of the international date-changing line?